Deformations of pairs of Kleinian singularities: Introduction

 \begin{thr} Every filtered deformation of $i$ is of the form $\mc{O}^2_c\subset\mc{O}^1_c$, where $c\in Z(\CN[G_1])\cap Z(\CN[G_2])$.
 Parameters $c$ and $c'$ give isomorphic deformations if and only if there exists $w\in H$ such that $c'=wc$. \end{thr}

 The structure of the paper is as follows.
-In Sections~\ref{DefSec} and~\ref{InfSec} we define deformations of an algebra and of an inclusion of algebras over base and recall some techical facts about them.
+In Sections~\ref{DefSec} and~\ref{InfSec} we define deformations of an algebra and of an inclusion of algebras over a base and recall some technical facts about them.

 We start with commutative case.
 In section~\ref{DerSec} we prove that each derivation from $\CN[u,v]^{G_2}$ to $\CN[u,v]^{G_1}$ lifts to a derivation of $\CN[u,v]$.
 In section~\ref{UnivAlgSec} we recall the result of Slodowy on the universal commutative deformation of $\CN[u,v]^G$.
-In sections~\ref{UniqArrowSec} and~\ref{InjSec} we prove that each commutative deformation $\mf{A}_2\subset\mf{A}_1$ of $\CN[u,v]^{G_2}\subset\CN[u,v]^{G_1}$ is uniquely recovered from $\mf{A}_2$.
+In sections~\ref{UniqArrowSec} and~\ref{InjSec} we prove that each commutative deformation $\mc{A}_2\subset\mc{A}_1$ of $\CN[u,v]^{G_2}\subset\CN[u,v]^{G_1}$ is uniquely recovered from $\mc{A}_2$.
 In section~\ref{NormalCaseSec} we find a universal commutative deformation of $\CN[u,v]^{G_2}\subset\CN[u,v]^{G_1}$ using this result.

 Then we deal with noncommutative case.
 In section~\ref{CBHSec} we recall the definition of a CBH algebra and restate the results of the previous sections in the language of CBH algebras.
 In section~\ref{NoncommutativeNormalSec} we construct a universal deformation from the universal commutative deformation.